 Welcome to the home of Civil Service Jobs

 Civil Service Jobs are frequently referred to as Government jobs with employees known as Civil Servants.
 As of March 2017, according to the ONS (Office of National Statistics), 419,399 people were employed as civil servants (an increase of 1056 over March 2016).
 Around 98,000 of these job roles are currently filled by part-time members of staff.
 The various jobs in government can be in central or local government.
 The largest government departments include the Home Office, Cabinet Office, HMRC and DWP.Read more...

-Government department responsibilities vary considerably from the day-to-day services that run public life to the very top of Government assisting the Prime Minister and the Cabinet to make decisions affecting the UK on an national and International level.
+Civil Service jobs and responsibilities vary considerably on the day-to-day services that run public life to the very top of Government assisting the Prime Minister and the Cabinet to make decisions affecting the UK on an national and International level.